BartMassey/ttt-bench/README.md

 * Matlab*: Run a long time ago on a different (much slower) machine, because I had access to Matlab there.

-* Octave: Run a long time ago with some ancient version.
+* Octave*: Run with version 4.2.2 on 2018-05-14.
+Result is rounded to two significant places for consistency with other benchmarks: actual time was longer.

 ## Replication